rhysd/devdocs.vim/README.md

 Above replaces `K` in C, C++, Rust, Haskell, and Python.

-### Open with specific documenation on specific filetype
+### Open with specific documentaion on specific filetype

-You can customize relationship between Vim's filetype and documenation.
+You can customize relationship between Vim's filetype and documentaion.
 Below is an example of customization.

 ```vim